-In total, construction of the solar park will result in approximately 226 HGV deliveries to the site spread over the 14 week construction period.
-Therefore, even at the most intense period of construction when solar panels and frames are being delivered, there would not be more than 3 - 5 HGV deliveries per day.
-In addition the applicant has confirmed that no deliveries will take place between 08:15 - 09:00 and 15:00 - 15:45 (school hours).
+In total, construction of the solar park will result in approximately 206 deliveries (equating to 412 movements) spread over the 14 week construction period, with no greater than 3 - 5 (6-11 movements) per day.
+Therefore, even at the most intense period of construction when solar panels and frames are being delivered, there would not be more than 3 - 5 HGV deliveries (6-11 movements) per day.

 Whilst it is acknowledged that there are sections of the road which are subject to on street parking at all times of the day it is noted that in item 2.1.2 of the construction method statement reference is made to rigid lorries up to 11.0 metres in length for which swept path analysis has been carried out.
-These vehicles are no larger than buses and it is reasonable to assume the vehicles presently use the existing highway to serve farms in the locality.
+These vehicles are no larger than buses (largest 11.50m (l) x 2.5m (w) - 45 per day) or the school coach (12.5m (l) x 2.7 metres (w) - twice a day) which already use this route, while it is reasonable to assume the vehicles presently use the existing highway to serve farms in the locality.

 The Head of Engineering and Transport has confirmed that this type of vehicle is the preferred option for all deliveries, it is therefore intended should planning permission be granted that a condition is imposed that unless otherwise agreed in writing (to cover a one off delivery via articulated lorry) the size of delivery vehicles would be limited to 11.00 metres in length.